hmc-cs111-spring2023/what-is-a-DSL/README.md

 For the technical part of the assignment, you will work by yourself (though you're free to talk about the assignment with anyone).
-For the critique part of the assignment, you will pick a partner and review each other's work.
+For the critique part of the assignment, you and a partner will review each other's work.

 ## Read up on the assignment workflow